hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ## Hierarchical Expressed Semantic Stack (HESS)
 ### A Deterministic, Installable Semantic First-Hop for the Web
 #### A Semantic Protocol — Built for search engines and AI

+“As search shifts from blue-link results toward answer-oriented systems, these engines require a stable grounding reference.”
 HESS / DFH is the "VIP Lane" for the AI Era.
 It is a legitimate structural upgrade that moves "meaning" from a marketing problem to a protocol solution.
 HESS/DFH is the "missing manual" built for machines to understand.